 Research

-Click on individual entries for more information and to download papers.
-You can also download my papers from PhilPapers and Academia.edu.
+Click on individual entries for more information about, and to download, my papers.
+See, also: PhilPapers, Academia.edu, and Google Scholar.

-2024 (forthcoming).
+2024.
 Objectionable Commemorations: Ethical and Political Issues.
-Philosophy Compass.
+Philosophy Compass 19(2) Online First.
 Co-authored with Ten-Herng Lai.

 Abstract: The term, "objectionable commemorations”, refers to a broad category of public artefacts – such as, and especially, memorials, monuments and statues – that are regarded as morally problematic in virtue of what or whom they honour.
 In this regard, they are a special class of public artefacts that are subject to public contestation.
 In this paper, we survey the general ethical and political issues on this topic.
 First, we categorise the arguments on offer in the literature, concerning the objectionable nature of such commemorations.
 Second, we review common political responses to objectionable commemorations.
 Finally, we identify fruitful areas for further philosophical inquiry on this topic.[PDF][Link]